-The State Department report really sums it up: “Economic growth is constrained by inadequate infrastructure, a cumbersome bureaucracy, corruption, labor market rigidities, regulatory and foreign investment controls, the ‘reservation’ of key products for small-scale industries, and high fiscal deficits.”
+Probably, the State Department report sums it up: “Economic growth is constrained by inadequate infrastructure, a cumbersome bureaucracy, corruption, labor market rigidities, regulatory and foreign investment controls, the ‘reservation’ of key products for small-scale industries, and high fiscal deficits.”

 India, for example, has a massive problem because most of its 70,000 miles of road are in bad condition.
 So bad, Frenzel says, that trucks often are limited to just 12 miles per hour.